Emergency contraception (EC) is birth control that keeps you from getting pregnant after unprotected or inadequately protected sex (Picture 1).

 It comes in two forms: an intrauterine device (IUD) or a pill (sometimes known as “The Morning After Pill”).

-- The copper IUD (Paragard®) is the most effective form of EC.
-It works by keeping sperm from fertilizing the egg.
+- There are two IUD versions of EC: the copper IUD (Paragard®) or a hormonal IUD (Mirena® or Liletta®).
+These are the most effective form of EC.
+They work by keeping sperm from fertilizing the egg.

 - There are two pill versions of EC: ulipristal acetate (Ella®) and levonorgestrel (Plan B®, Next Choice®).
 The pills work by keeping the ovary from releasing an egg (ovulation).
 Ella® is the most effective EC pill.